cpraun/cpraun/README.md

 - 👋 Hi, I’m @cpraun
-- 👀 I’m interested in small and useful pieces of software that makes work for patent attorneys easier.
+- 👀 I’m interested in small and useful pieces of software that make work for patent attorneys easier.
 - 🌱 I’m currently learning python and Hugging Face
-- 💞️ I’m currently not looking for collaborators who are willing to help classifying senetences from patent textx.
+- 💞️ I’m currently not looking for collaborators who are willing to help classifying sentences from patent texts.
 - 📫 How to reach me praun@alumni.ethz.ch.

 <!---